hellomosaddiq/nexus-new-tab/README.md

 - 🤖 AI-Powered Tab Prediction: Building Smart Features That Actually Work
 - 🎨 Why I Chose 9 Accent Colors Over Full Themes (And How I Built Them)

-*Blog series will be published weekly on [dev.to](https://dev.to) and archived at [hellomosaddiq.github.io/nexus-new-tab/blog/](https://hellomosaddiq.github.io/nexus-new-tab/blog/)*
+*Blog series will be published weekly starting July 5, 2025 on [dev.to](https://dev.to) and archived at [hellomosaddiq.github.io/nexus-new-tab/blog/](https://hellomosaddiq.github.io/nexus-new-tab/blog/)*

 ---